DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 {{< hint info >}}

 Don't forget to add this script component to an empty gameobject.
-This gameobject will be in charge of registering your global API.

 {{< /hint >}}